-Pump and dump differs from many other forms of spam (such as advance fee fraud emails and lottery scammessages) in that it does not require the recipient to contact the spammer to collect supposed "winnings," or to transfer money from supposed bank accounts.
+Pump and dump differs from many other forms of spam (such as advance fee fraud emails and lottery scam messages) in that it does not require the recipient to contact the spammer to collect supposed "winnings," or to transfer money from supposed bank accounts.
 This makes tracking the source of pump and dump spam difficult, and has also given rise to "minimalist" spam consisting of a small untraceable image file containing a picture of a stock symbol.[citation needed]

-Short and distort[edit][Main article: Short and distortA variant of the pump and dump scam, the "short and distort" works in the opposite manner.
-Instead of first buying the stock, and then artificially raising its price before selling, in a "short and distort" the scammer first short-sells the stock, and then artificially /owers the price, using the same techniques as the pump and dump but using criticism or negative predictions regarding the stock.
+Short and distort[edit]Main article: Short and distortA variant of the pump and dump scam, the "short and distort" works in the opposite manner.
+Instead of first buying the stock, and then artificially raising its price before selling, in a "short and distort" the scammer first short-sells the stock, and then artificially lowers the price, using the same techniques as the pump and dump but using criticism or negative predictions regarding the stock.
 The scammer then covers his short position when he buys back the stock at a lower price.[15]

-dump but using criticism or negative predictions regarding the stock.
-The scammer then covers his short position when he buys back the stock at a lower price.[15]
-Regulation[sdif]One method of regulating and restricting pump and dump manipulators is to target the category of stocks most often associated with this scheme.
+Regulation[edit]One method of regulating and restricting pump and dump manipulators is to target the category of stocks most often associated with this scheme.
 To that end, penny stocks have been the target of heightened enforcement efforts.
 In the United States, regulators have defined a penny stock as a security that must meet a number of specific standards.
 The criteria include price, market capitalization, and minimum shareholder equity.
-Securities traded on a national stock exchange, regardless of price, are exempt from regulatory designation as a penny stock.[16] since it is thought that exchange traded securities are less vulnerable to manipulation.[17]
-Therefore.CitiGroup (NYSE:C) and other NYSE listed securities which traded below \$1.00 during the market downturn of 2008-2009, while properly regarded as "low priced" securities, were not technically "penny stocks".
+Securities traded on a national stock exchange, regardless of price, are exempt from regulatory designation as a penny stock,

+[16] since it is thought that exchange traded securities are less vulnerable to manipulation.[17]
+Therefore, CitiGroup (NYSE:C) and other NYSE listed securities which traded below \$1.00 during the market downturn of 2008-2009, while properly regarded as "low priced" securities, were not technically "penny stocks".
 Although penny stock trading in the United States is now primarily controlled through rules and regulations enforced by the Securities and Exchange Commission and the Financial Industry Regulatory Authority (FINRA), the genesis of this control is found in State securities law.
-The State of Georgia was the first state to codify a comprehensive penny stock sechange in court.
-However, the law was of State Max Cleland, whose office enforced State securities laws[19] was a principal proponent of the legislation.
+The State of Georgia was the first state to codify a comprehensive penny stock securities law.[18]
+Secretary of State Max Cleland, whose office enforced State securities laws[19] was a principal proponent of the legislation.
 Representative Chesley V. Morton, the only stockbroker in the Georgia General Assembly at the time, was principal sponsor of the bill in the House of Representatives.
-Georgia's penny stock kaw was subsequently challenged in court.
-However, the law was revisions of their penny stock sector.
-However, the law was eventually upheld in U.S. District Court,[20] and the statute became the template for laws enacted in other states.
-Shortly thereafter, both FINRA and the SEC encated compr
+Georgia's penny stock law was subsequently challenged in court.
+However, the law was eventually upheld in U.S. District Court, [20] and the statute became the template for laws enacted in other states.
+Shortly thereafter, both FINRA and the SEC enacted comprehensive revisions of their penny stock regulations.
+These regulations proved effective in either closing or greatly restricting broker/dealers, such as Blinder, Robinson & Company, which specialized in the penny stocks sector.
+Meyer Blinder was jailed for securities fraud in 1992, after the collapse of his firm.[21]
+However, sanctions under these specific regulations lack an effective means to address pump and dump schemes perpetrated by unregistered groups and individuals.